Blotch3D/Blotch3D/README.md

 11. Connect the camera to a sprite to implement 'cockpit view', etc.

-12. Implement GUI controls (as dynamic 2D text or images rectangles) in the 3D window.
+12. Implement GUI controls (as dynamic 2D text or image rectangles) in the 3D window.

 13. Implement a skybox.